openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 The cross-device authentication request differs from the same-device variant as defined in (#siop_authentication_request) as follows:

 * This specification introduces a new response mode `post` in accordance with [@!OAuth.Responses].
-This response mode is used to request the Self-Issued OP to deliver the result of the authentication process to a certain endpoint.
+This response mode is used to request the Self-Issued OP to deliver the result of the authentication process to a certain endpoint using the HTTP `POST` method.
 The additional parameter `response_mode` is used to carry this value.
-* This endpoint the Self-Issued OP shall deliver the authentication result to is conveyed in the standard parameter `redirect_uri`.
+* This endpoint to which the Self-Issued OP shall deliver the authentication result is conveyed in the standard parameter `redirect_uri`.

-* The RP MUST ensure the `nonce` value used for a particular transaction is available at this endpoint for security checks.
+Self-Issued OP is on the different device on which the End-User’s user interactions are occurring

-The following is a non-normative example of a Self-Issued OP Request URL in a cross-device flow {#cross-device-siop}:
+The following is a non-normative example of a Self-Issued OP Request URL in a cross-device flow (#cross-device-siop):

 ```
   openid://?
     scope=openid%20profile
     &response_type=id_token
-    &client_id=https%3A%2F%2Fclient.example.org%2Fcb
-    &redirect_uri=https%3A%2F%2Fclient.example.org%2Fcb
+    &client_id=https%3A%2F%2Fclient.example.org%2Fpost_cb
+    &redirect_uri=https%3A%2F%2Fclient.example.org%2Fpost_cb
+    &response_mode=post
     &claims=...
-    &registration%3D%7B%22subject_syntax_types_supported%22%3A
+    &registration=%7B%22subject_syntax_types_supported%22%3A
     %5B%22urn%3Aietf%3Aparams%3Aoauth%3Ajwk-thumbprint%22%5D%2C%0A%20%20%20%20
     %22id_token_signing_alg_values_supported%22%3A%5B%22ES256%22%5D%7D
     &nonce=n-0S6_WzA2Mj